-How to get rid of stress is not an easy do-it-yourself guide to write.
-It’s not easy to reduce stress because reducing stress would imply knowing that stress is there, but stress is that scentless, tasteless poison you don’t know you’ve ingested too much of until you start to see the symptoms–really a cocktail of physical and hormonal reactions to an overwhelming sense of nervousness.
+How to get rid of stress is not an easy topic to write about.
+It’s not easy to reduce because that would imply knowing that stress is there, but it’s like a scentless, tasteless poison you don’t know about until you start to see the symptoms–really a cocktail of physical and hormonal reactions to an overwhelming sense of nervousness.
 It isn’t healthy.
 We’ve got some suggestions here from a person who’s dealt with an anxiety disorder for the past several years.
 It’s difficult at times, but getting rid of stress will alleviate a lot of these symptoms.

 - Chest Pain